segersb/zku-project/README.md

 ### Webapp

 The webapp is created with Next.js and contains both a frontend and backend part.
+The frontend uses the Material UI components library.
+Interactions with the blockchain is done with Ethers.

 `dev` Runs a development server of the webapp, this assumes a local HardHat node is running with the contracts.
 `dev:goerli` Runs a development server of the webapp, this assumes the contracts are deployed on Goerli.